Honduras: Folklore

-Legends and fairy tales are paramount in Honduran culture.
-Lluvia de Peces (Rain of Fish) is an example of this.
+Legends and fairy tales are paramount, such as Lluvia de Peces (Rain of Fish).
 The legends of El Cadejo and La Llorona are also popular.

 Music

 Punta is the main music of Honduras, with other sounds such as Caribbean salsa, merengue, reggae, and reggaeton all widely heard, especially in the north, and Mexican rancheras heard in the rural interior of the country.
 The most well known musicians are Guillermo Anderson and Polache.
 Banda Blanca is a widely known music group in both Honduras and internationally.

 Media

-At least half of Honduran households have at least one television.
+At least half of households have at least one television.
 Public television has a far smaller role than in most other countries.
-Honduras's main newspapers are La Prensa, El Heraldo, La Tribuna and Diario Tiempo.
-The official newspaper is La Gaceta (Honduras).
+The main newspapers are La Prensa, El Heraldo, La Tribuna and Diario Tiempo.
+The official newspaper is La Gaceta.

 Cuisine

 Honduran cuisine is a fusion of indigenous Lenca cuisine, Spanish cuisine, Caribbean cuisine and African cuisine.
 There are also dishes from the Garifuna people.
 Coconut and coconut milk are featured in both sweet and savory dishes.
 Regional specialties include fried fish, tamales, carne asada and baleadas.

-Other popular dishes include: meat roasted with chismol and carne asada, chicken with rice and corn, and fried fish with pickled onions and jalapeños.
-Some of the ways seafood and some meats are prepared in coastal areas and in the Bay Islands involve coconut milk.
+Other popular dishes include meat roasted with chismol and carne asada, chicken with rice and corn, and fried fish with pickled onions and jalapeños.
+Some of the ways seafood and meats are prepared in coastal areas and in the Bay Islands involve coconut milk.

 The soups Hondurans enjoy include bean soup, mondongo soup (tripe soup), seafood soups and beef soups.
 Generally these soups are served mixed with plantains, yuca, and cabbage, and served with corn tortillas.
 Other typical dishes are the montucas or corn tamales, stuffed tortillas, and tamales wrapped in plantain leaves.
 Honduran typical dishes also include an abundant selection of tropical fruits such as papaya, pineapple, plum, sapote, passion fruit and bananas which are prepared in many ways while they are still green.